 - Upon enrollment, your @stanford.edu email is automatically added to the

 mailing list.
 This list is

 updated every night, so recent changes may not take effect until the

-these lists.
 If you have trouble, be sure to send from your @stanford